Alan-w92/Data-Market-Place-Lab-Guide/workshops/workshop-template/LabGuide200.md

 ![](./images/200/lab200-11.png)

--   Use the following command to copy APEX files from your opc user over to the oracle user (Replace the zip file name with your own)
+-   Use the following command to copy APEX files from your opc user over to the oracle user (Replace the zip file name with your own).

 	For Windows